cab105/kafka-example/README.md

 Kafka message is based on a 64-bit integer.
 Once the message with the key is sent then the key cannot be used again.
 This can be resolved by deleting the topic used by KafkaExample (called `test`), or an alternate key strategy can be used.

+## License

+This project is licensed under the [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0)